mjtamlyn/django-adapters/README.md

 It's a beautiful declarative API which proved so popular it has been copied by many other Django (and Python) projects, such as Django Rest Framework and Marshmallow.
 Unfortunately, it suffers from a few major weaknesses.
-Most notably, the declarative API makes it hard and ugly to customise on a per-request basis, and the resulting object is deeply nested and entangled.
+Most notably, the declarative API makes it hard and ugly to customize on a per-request basis, and the resulting object is deeply nested and entangled.
 This makes it hard to introspect, and hard to swap certain layers of the process.